Key Takeaways

 Mice that received the compound gained significantly less body weight, compared to those in the control group.

 In addition, the treated mice became more sensitive to insulin in comparison to non-treated ones.
-This means their body’s ability to absorb and remove glucose from the blood increased.
+This means their body’s ability to absorb and remove glucose from the blood increases.

 The researchers found that AvoB helps to address flawed fatty acid oxidation in skeletal muscle and the pancreas.